Hewitt State Forest

 Unfortunately for the early farmers, Scott's soil was not conducive for agriculture.
 As in most New York State Forests in Cortland County, the soil of the area is classified as Lordstown-Volusia-Mardin or "LVM."
 LVM mostly consists of shallow to moderately deep soils with a fragipan.
 Due to the area's soil make-up many farms became non-profitable around the time of the Great Depression and were sold to the State for reforestation.

-According to the Hewitt-Cayuga Highlands State Forests Unit Management plan, Hewitt State Forest was the first New York State Forest to be established.
 "This State Reforestation Area", as it was called then, was named after Senator Charles J Hewitt from nearby Locke.
 Senator Hewitt was the sponsor of the Hewitt Reforestation Act that established State Forests outside of the Forest Preserves.
 On October 3, 1929, in an impressive ceremony, four Norway Spruce from the State Nursery at Saratoga, were planted on the former Harmon Farm.
 Planting these trees were: Nelson C. Brown, acting Dean of the State College of Forestry in Syracuse, who represented Governor Franklin D. Roosevelt; Senator Charles J. Hewitt; Conservation Commissioner Alexander Macdonald; and George D. Pratt, President of the American Forestry Association and a former Conservation Commissioner.

 Hewitt State Forest is part of the Hewitt-Cayuga Highlands Unit Management Plan.
 A Unit Management Plan (UMP) guides the DEC's land management activities on several geographically related forests for a ten-year period, although a number of goals and objectives in the plan focus on a much longer time period.
 Each UMP addresses specific objectives and actions for public use and forest management.
 A copy of the Hewitt-Cayuga Highlands UMP is available at the Lands and Forests Office in Cortland.